 The difficulty for women in particular is that their life expectancy is generally higher than men’s, so their money needs to last longer.
-Also, if they are hoping to retire by the age of 60, as many women traditionally did in the past, this adds even more years to their retirement that have to be funded.
-I often see people who don’t have an understanding of what arrangements they have in place or realistic expectations of what these might provide.
-It’s my job to make them fully aware of this and to help them come up with an achievable and affordable plan.
+Did you know that one in five of today's 55-year-old women will live to 110?** Also, if they are hoping to retire by the age of 60, as many women traditionally did in the past, this adds even more years to retirement that have to be funded.

 The most obvious reason would be taking a career break.
 If a woman has taken a significant length of time out of her working career, whether it be to raise a family or care for a relative, there can be a gap in either their State or personal pension contributions.
 This could then set them out of line with a man who has continued to work throughout his adult life with no breaks.

-Recently, I’ve seen a lot of women who have had a family and want to return to work looking for working arrangements that are more flexible.
-This has led to a number of them becoming self-employed, so having gone from a setup where their employer would have also contributed to their pension, they now have to make the contributions themselves.
+Recently, we've seen a lot of women who have had a family and want to return to work looking for working arrangements that are more flexible.
+Many work part-time, which is likely to influence the amount they contribute to pensions.
+Others become self-employed, so having gone from a setup where their employer would have also contributed to their pension, they now have to make the contributions themselves.
 Being self-employed can allow them to put off making pension contributions, with many of them saying ‘I’ll do it next year’.
-Instead, they end up either putting this money back into the business or using it to cover expenditure within the family, and the contribution is delayed for another year.
+Instead, they often end up either putting this money back into the business or using it to cover expenditure within the family, and the contribution is delayed for another year.
 Before they know it, many years have passed and the pension gap between them and their employed male counterparts is bigger than ever.

-Despite not taking a break from work, I often see that for married, heterosexual couples, the male is usually the higher earner.
+Despite not taking a break from work, we often still see that for married, heterosexual couples, the male is usually the higher earner.
 While there is definite progress around bridging the gender pay gap, if he is a higher-rate taxpayer and she is not, he will receive a greater amount of tax relief on any pension contributions.
 Therefore, it might be the case that more of the couple’s overall wealth has been invested into the man’s pension because it is more tax-efficient to do so.
 This can then lead to his wife having a significantly lower pension value by comparison.
-This approach is common and sadly, I don’t think I have one married client where both the man and the woman have a pension pot of the same size.
+This approach is common.

 Once you have the figures showing what you have and what you need, we can build a plan around them.
 Even if there is a shortfall, you can make positive changes.
 It might mean saving more money if you can or even working for a few more years, but you will have realistic expectations about what the future could look like.